A Rowan Student’s Disney College Program Journey

 A close up of Sreypich with Bunce behind her.

-From Florida to NJ: Student Athlete Shares Tips for Adjusting to College
+Florida to NJ: Student Athlete Tips to Adjust to College

 Emily stands close to a friend outside on the soccer field.

-Emily Casale, a senior advertising major from Tampa, Florida shares some tips to help fellow out-of-state student athletes prepare for college.
+Emily C, a senior advertising major from Tampa, Florida shares some tips to help fellow out-of-state student athletes prepare for college.
 1. Prepare for emotional and physical discomfort: 2.
 Prepare for new weather: 3.
 Prepare for balancing school and sport: 4.
 Prepare for out of state cost: 5.
-Prepare for opportunities: Written by: Emily Casale, senior […]
+Prepare for opportunities: Written by: Emily C, senior […]

 A close up of the side of the Rowan concrete canoe.